coding-socks/ebml/README.md

 Source: https://en.wikipedia.org/wiki/Extensible_Binary_Meta_Language

 This implementation is based on the July 2020 version of [RFC 8794][rfc8794].
-This RFC which is in a ["PROPOSED STANDARD"](https://www.rfc-editor.org/rfc/rfc2026.html#section-4.1.1) status.
+This RFC is in a ["PROPOSED STANDARD"](https://www.rfc-editor.org/rfc/rfc2026.html#section-4.1.1) status.

 ```
+4.1.1  Proposed Standard

 [...]

     Implementors should treat Proposed Standards as immature